Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

 using UnityEngine.UI;
 ```

 * Afterwards, we will create three variables where one of them will be handling the UI image of the battery bars.
-Another variable in the float datatype which will handle the amount of power held in the battery which will be set to 1.0 since the battery chunks of the battery will be decreasing in intervals of 0.25 to slice the image up by quarters for that battery drain aesthetic.
+Another variable in the float datatype which will handle the amount of power held in the battery which will be set to 1.0 since the battery chunks of the battery itself will be decreasing in intervals of 0.25 to slice the image up by quarters for that power drain aesthetic.
 And lastly the drainage of the battery which will be used for the time when the drain should occur on the battery.

 ```C#
 [Header("BatteryCanvas")]